colinSchofield/go-covid/README.md

 This program was written as a Go (1.19) microservice, on an Amazon Elastic Kubernetes Service (EKS).
 This service is running as a 3 node cluster distributed over multiple AZ.

 The application uses Gin which provides a full-featured web framework.
-AWS DynamoDB provides the persistence tier, for storage of signed up users.
+AWS DynamoDB provides the persistence tier, for storage of the signed up users.

-GitHub Actions loads compiles and pushes the code to Docker.
+GitHub Actions loads builds and pushes an image to Docker.

 Test Driven Design (TDD) has been employed during the creation of this application.
-Frameworks such as httpMock and testify assisted during this phase (and ultimately by stubbing out interfaces).
+Frameworks such as httpMock and testify assisted during the development phase (and ultimately through the technique of stubbing out interfaces).

 The design pattern of *'separation of concerns'* is employed in this development.
 The layers are split up using the Go package mechanism, as shown below: